OpenDCAI/DataFlow/docs/src/getting_started/index.rst

 Getting Started
 ================================

-Please see docs below for information on how to get started with Open-DataFlow-Eval.
+Please see docs below for information on how to get started with DataFlow.

 .. toctree::
    :maxdepth: 2